joncoop/pygame-xbox360controller/README.md

 ## Requirements

 On Linux and Windows systems, only Python 3 with Pygame is needed.

-Mac OSX does not have native controller support so the [driver from Tattiebogle](http://tattiebogle.net/index.php/ProjectRoot/Xbox360Controller/OsxDriver) is also requred.
+Mac OSX does not have native controller support so the a driver is needed.

+For Mac OS 10.10 (Yosemite) and later, use the driver [360Controller](https://github.com/360Controller/360Controller).

+Earlier versions of Mac OS may work with the original driver from [Tattiebogle](http://tattiebogle.net/index.php/ProjectRoot/Xbox360Controller/OsxDriver).
+However this driver is no longer maintained.

 #### Tested on:

-> The current version is a significant rewrite of my original Xbox360Controller module.
-It has been thoroughly retested on Ubuntu but not on the Windows and Mac platforms yet.
-Assuming I didn't make any errors reorganizing code, it *should* still work as originally tested.
-However, it might take me a few days to get access to Window and Mac platforms to verify.

 - Python 3.4.3 & 3.5.2 with Pygame 1.9.2, SDL (1, 2, 15)
-- Ubuntu 15.04 & 16.04, Windows 7 & 8, Mac OS 10.9.5
+- Ubuntu 15.04 & 16.04, Windows 7 & 8, Mac OS 10.9.5, 10.10.5.

 ## Usage